-Currently there are not any designated non-motorized trails within the RM of Piney.
-The RM of Piney has many motorized trails and undeveloped trails, but no formally adopted trails.
+Currently there are not any designated non-motorized trails within the Rural Municipality of Piney.
+The Rural Municipality of Piney has many motorized trails and undeveloped trails, but no formally adopted trails.
 The existing undeveloped trails are often shared with motorized vehicles and there are no set policies adopted at a Municipal level.
 It is recommended that the Municipality create an active transportation policy to coincide with this plan, to guide future decision making, championing and leadership decisions with regards to trail development.

-3.3 How Consultation Shaped the Process (this section will change as we are still getting feedback and input)
+3.3 How Consultation Shaped the Process

-This plan was created on the premise that for the plan to be successful people have to be able to see themselves and their roles in the plan.
+This plan was created on the premise that for the plan to be successful people have to be able to see themselves and their roles reflected in the plan.
 It was therefore important from the beginning of the process to engage various stakeholders throughout the process.
-To ensure that the final trail plan reflects the needs and desires of stakeholders and residents, extensive consultation was used to gather input from each to determine where, how and when trails should be built.
+To ensure that the final trail plan reflected the needs and desires of stakeholders and residents, extensive consultation was used to gather input to determine where, how and when trails should be built.
 This final plan reflects the outcomes of the consultation process.
+Unfortunately, the trails plan process coincided with the pandemic.
+This significantly impacted the ability to engage in-person and relied heavily on virtual consultation processes.